kyle-masters/sumo_rl_cs5640/README.md

 ## Repository Contents

+- dqn_learning/
-- Python files used to generate models and plots (main.py)
+  - python files used to generate models and plots (main.py)
   - Python file used to run gui-enabled simulation of specific generated model
+- nets/ network files to run simulation
+- sumo_rl/ environment files (modified from original to include some additional metrics)
+- Final report PDF
 - Final presentation slides in PDF format
-- Final report PDF

 ## Observation Space